“Every teacher needs to improve, not because they are not good enough, but because they can be even better.”

 Back in early 2015, Nicky Morgan and David Laws commissioned the production of a new Standard in recognition that teachers need and deserve high quality development throughout their careers.
 After the election, Nick Gibb picked up the baton and strongly supported the development of this work.
 The Standard was finally released at the end of the summer term of 2016.

 The document was put together by an independent group of experts – teachers, school leaders, school business managers and researchers with a wide range of experience – chaired by Teacher Development Trust CEO, David Weston.
 They began by reviewing existing advice and standards from across the world and across different professions.
-They undertook a large scale consultation with hundreds of individuals and organisations from across the sector and sought out the highest quality research on what types of professional development seem to make the biggest different to teachers’ and students’ learning.
+They undertook a large scale consultation with hundreds of individuals and organisations from across the sector and sought out the highest quality research on what types of professional development seem to make the biggest difference to teachers’ and students’ learning.

 The five key ideas